jsh58/Genrich/README.md

   -k  <file>       Output bedgraph-ish file for pileups and p-values
 ```
 * For each replicate, sequentially, this file lists a header line (`# treatment file: <name>; control file: <name>`), followed by treatment/control pileups and a *p*-value for each interval.
 This is the way to examine pileup values with multiple replicates, since the `-f` file will not supply them.
+* Note that the maximum difference in pileup values from one genomic position to the next is +32767, and the minimum difference is -32768.
+Warning messages about "overflow" or "underflow" are due to this limitation.
 <br><br>

 ```